An American chat noir, our black cat in Paris, France, a cat adventure story…

 Strange it is, then, that what I remember most vividly about Amsterdam is the cats.
 Yes, the cats.

 Cities in Italy, Rome and Florence especially, are great for cats, and stateside, San Francisco harbors a rich population of felines.
-But Amsterdam stood out.

 Not only did we see cats doing their thing when we walked in the neighborhoods, but we saw the accommodations people made for them.

 Like I said, missing Billy and George might have made us borderline psychotic, but if not crazy for cats, what insanity is more worthy?

-Travel With Cats
+An American Chat Noir: Travel With Cats

 My first book, about cats who become accidental tourists, takes place in Paris.
-I picked Paris because the sites where I could bring the cats were more popularly known.
+I picked Paris because the sites where I could bring the cats were most popular.
 That is, I was compromising because I thought (rightly) that it would be better for sales.

 Of the guys viewing the rooftops of Paris on their first morning, cruising the Seine in a bateaux and, of course, what became the big star – discovering the cat posters in a kiosk one evening while strolling along the Left Bank.

 We went on to create a sequel together, Travels with George: New York.
 But it all started with our happy, imaginary cats roaming around Amsterdam.